Minimally invasive heart surgery

 Food and medications

-- When you can take your regular medications and whether you can take them before your surgery
+- When or if you can take your regular medicines before your surgery.

 Clothing and personal items

-- Eyeglasses, hearing aids or dentures
+- Eyeglasses, hearing aids or dentures.

-- Personal care items, such as a brush, comb, shaving equipment and toothbrush
+- Personal care items, such as a brush, comb, razor and toothbrush.

-- Loose-fitting, comfortable clothing
+- Loose-fitting, comfortable clothing.

-- A copy of your advance directive
+- A copy of your advance directive.

-- Items that might help you relax, such as a portable music player or books
+- Items that might help you relax, such as a portable music player or books.

-- Contact lenses
+- Contact lenses.

-- Nail polish
+- Nail polish.

 What you can expect